 The advantage to the director is that this is a faster process and you can choose the liquidator that you would rather deal with (although a liquidator can be replaced in certain circumstances).
-The liquidator will deal with any unpaid employees and help them make claims from the government redundancy fund and also deal with all the other creditors.
+The liquidator will deal with any unpaid employees and help them make claims from the government redundancy fund and also deal with all of the other creditors.
 They will also collect in and sell any assets.

 A CVL is an effective process where there are company assets above £5,000 (or someone willing to cover the liquidator’s fees) and there are a number of unpaid creditors.
 An investigation will be carried out by the liquidator to make sure there are no preferences, undervalue transactions or misfeasance’s.

-A liquidation like this will mean all obligations to file statutory accounts and returns at Companies House will end.
+A liquidation like this will mean that all obligations to file statutory accounts and returns at Companies House will end.
 You also no longer need to complete VAT or tax returns for the company.

 Whichever route you chose, you will need to get your company records together (paper work and computer data), work out the remaining creditors as best you can and the assets and take professional advice before you decide on the correct route for you and your company.